Breast Implant Removal

-There are a variety of reasons that drive women to get breast implant removal surgery.
-A majority of these procedures occur for one of two main motives: the patient wishes to alter the size or shape of her breasts for aesthetic reasons, or she is experiencing an unforeseen issue with the implants such as rupture or capsular contracture.
+There are many reasons women choose breast implant removal surgery in Beverly Hills.
+A majority of these procedures occur for one of two main reasons.
+First, you may wish to alter the size or shape of your breasts for aesthetic reasons.
+Or you are experiencing complications with the implants.

-Although not a common occurrence, capsular contracture accounts for majority of explantation procedures.
-This condition happens when the body forms a lining, or “capsule”, around the implant made from layers of tissue and collagen fibers.
-As time goes on and the condition’s severity increases, this capsule continues to contract and tighten, causing deformity, discomfort, and potential pain.
-There are four levels of severity when it comes to capsular contracture, according to the Baker scale.
+Although uncommon, capsular contracture accounts for the majority of explantation procedures.
+This condition happens when the body forms a tissue lining or “capsule” around the implant.
+As time goes on and symptoms increase, this capsule continues to contract and tighten.
+This causes deformity, discomfort, and potential pain.
+There are four levels of severity when it comes to capsular contracture:

 - Grade I: The breast still looks and feels natural, remaining shapely in appearance and soft in texture.

-- Grade II: The breast still appears normal, but has begun to feel slightly firmer.
+- Grade II: The breast still appears normal but has begun to feel firmer.

-- Grade III: The firmness quotient is noticeably higher, and the shape of the breast looks somewhat misshapen.
+- Grade III: The firmness quotient is noticeably higher.
+The shape of the breast looks somewhat misshapen.

-- Grade IV: The breast has hardened substantially and appears deformed to a more extreme degree.
+- Grade IV: The breast has hardened.
+It appears deformed to a more extreme degree.
 It may also feel sore, painful, or tender at this level of contracture.